Gender research in LCS can be broadly categorised in a number of main areas:

 Gender and sexuality Researchers also explore the way different cultures and societies have understood and represented queer identities alongside gendered identities both in the past and in the present (Finch, Cleminson, Hayter, Wheeler)

-Women’s history We have for example expertise in women in medieval history (Brown-Grant), women and warfare (Fell, Sharp), nineteenth and twentieth-century women’s movements and feminism (Fell, Sharp, Holmes, Atack), women in rural China (Zhang), women, language and cyberspace in Iran (Golzard), women and Buddhism (Seeger), and women and Islam (Bora)
+Women’s history We have for example expertise in women in medieval history (Brown-Grant), women and warfare (Fell, Sharp), nineteenth and twentieth-century women’s movements and feminism (Fell, Sharp, Holmes, Atack), women, language and cyberspace in Iran (Golzard), women and Buddhism (Seeger), and women and Islam (Bora)

 Masculinity Colleagues also research social, cultural and political constructions of masculinity, for example male heroism in the classical world (Stafford), and political, scientific and cultural histories of masculinity and homosexuality in Spain and Portugal (Cleminson)